Selena Gomez ‘Vogue’: The Weeknd Obsessed With Cover, Sexy Photoshoot

 The R&B singer was stunned to see his girlfriend cover the latest issue of the magazine, calling the photoshoot as stunning, while another source claims that The Weeknd is “totally turned on” by the stunning photos he has seen so far.

 Selena Gomez kept her Vogue shoot a secret for as long as she could — it’s possible that she didn’t tell The Weeknd about it either.
-Since this was her first time gracing the cover on the US platform, the 24-year-old wanted to wait before sharing the exciting news with her friends, family, and her millions of fans.
+Since this was her first time gracing the cover on the U.S. platform, the 24-year-old wanted to wait before sharing the exciting news with her friends, family, and her millions of fans.

-It seems as if the hesitation to reveal the cover has paid off since all of Selena Gomez’s plans are raving about the beautiful photos, with Hollywood Life adding that The Weeknd was veery much impressed with the way his girlfriend handled herself in the interview.
+It seems as if the hesitation to reveal the cover has paid off since all of Selena Gomez’s fans are raving about the beautiful photos, with Hollywood Life adding that The Weeknd was veery much impressed with the way his girlfriend handled herself in the interview.

 Having learned from her mistakes in the past, Selena Gomez opted not to discuss her relationship with The Weeknd.
 Even just to mention her boyfriend’s name was something Gomez didn’t feel comfortable in doing, having stressed that she wants to protect what she shares with the 27-year-old.